syncfusion-content/winui-docs/winui/Barcode/Overview.md

 ---
 layout: post
 title: About WinUI Barcode control | Syncfusion
-description: Learn about introduction of Syncfusion WinUI Barcode(SfBarcode) control, its elements, and more.
+description: Learn here all about introduction of Syncfusion WinUI Barcode(SfBarcode) control, its elements, and more.
 platform: WinUI
 control: Barcode
 documentation: ug